Duhaldea cappa

 What traditional systems uses this plant?

-This plant Duhaldea cappa has been utilized for centuries by indigenous communities in tropical regions as a primary treatment for digestive ailments and skin inflammation.
+This plant Duhaldea cappa has historically been utilized by indigenous communities in tropical regions as a primary remedy for treating digestive ailments and skin inflammations.

 What are the pharmacological activities of Duhaldea cappa?